victorvinicius33/Pokemon-api/README.md

 # Pokemon api

-Website to search pokémons e see their skills, using the api: https://pokeapi.co/.
+Website to search pokémons e see their skills.
+Built with HTML, CSS and Javascript using the api: https://pokeapi.co/.

 ## Link to see the project working